 A Cycle Tracker Built for the Complexity of Endometriosis

-Standard period trackers are designed to predict when you’ll bleed and when you’ll ovulate.
-They’re not designed for you.
-They’re not built for pain that starts before your period, continues after it, and appears at points in your cycle that have nothing to do with bleeding.
-They don’t have fields for dyspareunia or bowel pain or the fatigue that flattens you for a week every month.
+Standard period trackers predict bleeding and ovulation.
+That is not your problem.
+Your problem is pain that starts a week before you bleed, lingers for days after, and shows up at points in the cycle that have nothing to do with menstruation at all.
+Most apps have no field for dyspareunia, no field for bowel pain that spikes mid-luteal, and nowhere to record the fatigue that flattens you for a week every month.

 Key Takeaways